bary249/The-Yellow-Castle/GAME_RULES.md

 - Some encounters grant an additional **pre-determined offer** (consumable/relic/building) on completion.
 - Encounter selection can show you this offer before you commit to traveling there.

+- Boss pacing (Campaign/Story Mode):
+  - The boss becomes **available after 7 encounters** in the current act.
+  - The boss encounter is **not forced**; when available, it appears as one of the selectable encounter options alongside regular encounters.

 - Shop encounters can allow you to **repair** previously destroyed cards for a gold cost.
 - After encounters, you can optionally visit your Home Town before choosing the next destination.